Christian Hefenbrock: Career

 In 2007, he was signed by the Lakeside Hammers but was replaced mid season when one of their own assets was made available.
+In 2010 he signed for Covebtry Bees on loan from Wolverhampton and in 2011, he rode for Poole Pirates.

 He has represented the Germany team in the Speedway World Cup in every tournament from 2003 until 2007.
 Also in 2007 he was awarded the wild card place for the 2007 Speedway Grand Prix of Germany, winning his opening ride.

 Speedway Grand Prix

 Career honours

 Individual World Championship (Speedway Grand Prix):